Alec Baldwin film tragedy: Actor fired live round, police say

 No arrests have been made or charges filed so far in the investigation.

-Speaking at a news conference on Wednesday, the Santa Fe County Sheriff, Adan Mendoza, said Mr Baldwin is cooperating and will face further questioning.
+Speaking at a news conference on Wednesday, the Santa Fe County Sheriff, Adan Mendoza, made clear that the investigation was still in its early stages, and many more interviews still need to be done, including with Mr Baldwin, who he said is cooperating with authorities.

-They said two other people handled the gun: the film's assistant director Dave Hall and the armorer Hannah Gutierrez Reed.
+The sheriff told reporters there were up to 100 people on the set of the Western film, called Rust, when the shooting happened, and that everyone would be questioned.

+"I think the facts are clear - a weapon was handed to Mr Baldwin.
+The weapon is functional and fired a live round killing Ms Hutchins and injuring Mr Souza," he said.

-Sheriff Mendoza told reporters that a "lead projectile" was recovered from Souza's shoulder and handed over as evidence.
+The sheriff added that a "lead projectile" was recovered from Mr Souza's shoulder and handed over as evidence, as was the firearm, which was fired by Mr Baldwin, and the spent shell casings.

-"We regard this specific spent casing and recovered projectile to be the live round that was fired from the revolver by Mr Baldwin," Sheriff Mendoza said.

-He added that other live rounds of ammunition may have been on the Rust set, but are yet to be tested in a crime lab.
+He said other live rounds of ammunition may have been on the Rust set, but they are yet to be tested in a crime lab.

-Of the recovered 500 rounds of ammunition, there was "a mix of blanks, dummy rounds and what we are suspecting is live rounds," Sheriff Mendoza said.
+Of the recovered 500 rounds of ammunition, there was "a mix of blanks, dummy rounds and what we are suspecting is live rounds", Sheriff Mendoza said.

+"Right now we're going to determine how those got there, why they were there - because they shouldn't have been there," he added.

+He confirmed that two other people handled the gun before it was given to Mr Baldwin: the armorer Hannah Gutierrez Reed and the film's assistant director Dave Halls.